OctopusDeploy/blog/blog/2020-05/linux-worker-powershell-core/index.md

 *There are some exceptions to this such as Windows-specific templates (Windows services, IIS, etc...)

 ## Creating the ARM template
 The first thing I'll need for this is a Linux machine to work with.
-For grins and giggles, I decided to use a Ubuntu Linux VM in Azure spun up from a Runbook.
+For grins and giggles, I decided to use an Ubuntu Linux VM in Azure spun up from a Runbook.

 ### Azure Resource Manager (ARM) Template
 Creating a VM in Azure is dead easy using ARM templates.
 Microsoft did a fantastic job of making the generation of an ARM template quick and easy.
 Simply go through the process of defining how you want your VM configured and export the template at the end!
 It's that simple!